vishnu11x/Weighing_Scale_ATMEGA-328P/README.md

 * This program will calculate scale factor 5 time and then take its average.

 # MAIN.X
-* This folder contains the Register-Level C program to measure the weight.
+* This folder contains the C program and ".hex" to measure the weight.
 * The Scale Factor from the " cal.c " should be updated in the variable " cal_val " of the program.
 * After updating the " cal_val " flash the program to your Atmega-328P to measure weight.